 - Antibody screening and optimisation

-During the paid placement, we expect the students to deliver regular presentations of experimental results and conclusions to the project team, while maintaining high-quality, written notebook records of lab research.
-In return, students have the opportunity to use the work they do here to assist with degree submissions and gain true research experience.
+During your placement, we’ll expect you to deliver regular presentations of experimental results and conclusions to the project team, while maintaining high quality written lab notebook records of your research.
+In return, you will have the opportunity to use the work you do here to assist with your degree submission and gain true research experience.

 Find out about the highlights of the year from our outgoing 2021 placement students.

 “As a student I feel as though my placement year has opened many doors for me and I have gained much invaluable experience that will help me progress in my career once I have graduated from university”

 “I definitely believe that this year has been incredibly helpful in helping me to decide which direction I wish to take my career in.
 Through working full-time in a lab all year, I have gained a multitude of transferable skills that can be applied to my future career”